mongodb/docs/source/reference/mongodump.rst

 .. option:: --query [json], -q [json]

-   Provides a :term:`JSON` query to limit (optionally) the documents included in the output of :option:`mongodump`.
+   Provides a :term:`JSON` query to limit (optionally) the documents included in the output of :program:`mongodump`.

 .. option:: --oplog